thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 crictl rmp $podid # Remove the pod
 ```

-### Testing cri-o with device-query sample (optional)
+### 3. Testing cri-o with device-query sample (optional)
-Create the following Dockerfile in new folder devicequery and follow the same instrutions as vector-add
+Create the following Dockerfile in new folder devicequery and follow the same instructions as vector-add
 ```
 FROM nvcr.io/nvidia/l4t-base:r32.6.1